Post

 });

-You can also add your own required validation; here it only validates that the branch must be filled, otherwise, an error message will be shown.
+You can also add your own required validation; here it only validates that the branch must be filled in, otherwise, it will throw an error message.

-If you think this is not secure enough, you can add password validation or restrict usage to special accounts.
+If you think this is not secure enough, you can add password verification or restrict usage to specific accounts.

 The last line Slack notification functionality requires proper Slack setup.
-If you do not have a Slack Bot App or do not want to integrate Slack, you can directly use iOSGitHub.dispatchWorkflow("CD-Deploy.yml") in the Demo Actions Repo and remove the SLACK_USER_ID parameter.
+If you do not have a Slack Bot App or do not want to connect to Slack, you can directly use iOSGitHub.dispatchWorkflow("CD-Deploy.yml") in the Demo Actions Repo and remove the SLACK_USER_ID parameter.

 Refresh the test “Web Application” URL to check if the changes are correct:

-You can see that the packaging form now only has the Opened PR List left.
+You can see that the packaging form now only has the Opened PR List.

 Fill in the data and click “Submit Request” to test the packaging form: